ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

 ## Before you begin
 {: #beforemountingUbu20}

 If multiple hosts mount the same {{site.data.keyword.blockstorageshort}} volume without being cooperatively managed, your data is at risk for corruption.
 Volume corruption can occur if changes are made to the volume by multiple hosts at the same time.
 You need a cluster-aware, shared-disk file system to prevent data loss such as Microsoft Cluster Shared Volumes (CSV), Red Hat Global File System (GFS2), VMware&reg; VMFS, and others.
-For more information, see your host's OS Documentation.
+For more information, see your OS Documentation.
-{: attention}

 It's best to run storage traffic on a VLAN, which bypasses the firewall.
 Running storage traffic through software firewalls increases latency and adversely affects storage performance.
 For more information about routing storage traffic to its own VLAN interface, see the [FAQs](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs#howtoisolatedstorage).
 {: important}